clarinsi/rsdo_fdsasr_v2/README.md

 The basic information about the language mode HCLG.fst is a follows:

-fst type                                          const
+- fst type: const
-arc type                                          standard
+- arc type: standard
-number of states                                  81604 number of arcs                                    221650
+- number of states: 81604
+- number of arcs: 221650

 # Model usage
 The availabel ASR models can used for recognizing Kaldi compatible speech recordings dataset using the following Kaldi scripts: